JustJerBE/Skript-ServerTools/README.md

 ## Commands
-### Website commands
+### Website Commands
->/setwebsite | Change the website URL
+/setwebsite | Change the website URL

->-> servertools.setwebsite
+-> servertools.setwebsite

->/togglewebsite | Toggle the /website command
+/togglewebsite | Toggle the /website command

->-> servertools.togglewebsite
+-> servertools.togglewebsite

->/website | Shows the website
+/website | Shows the website

->-> No permission
+-> No permission

 ### Forum Commands
 /setforum | Change the forum URL

 -> servertools.setforum

 /toggleforum | Toggle the /forum command

 -> servertools.toggleforum

 /forum | Shows the forum

 -> No permission

-This command is the command to toggle the messages when someone executes a command.
+### Warp Commands
+/setwarp | Set a warp

+-> servertools.setwarp

+/warp | Teleport to a warp

+-> servertools.warp.<warpname>

+/warps | Shows the list of warps

+-> No permissions

 ## Servers using this plugin